WhisperingChaos/SOLID_Bash/README.md

   ```

 ### Programming Conventions
-  + Argument lists are documented by local variables declared immediately after function declaration.
-When possible declare variable to be immutable via ```local -r```.
+  + Argument lists are documented by local variables (see Bash [declare](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#Bash-Builtins)) specified immediately after a function's declaration.
+When possible declare the variable to be immutable via ```local -r```.
+Also when applicable, use local's -i option to differenciate numeric arguments from usual untyped string ones.

     Example
     ```